ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 ***Predict Next Year's Player Ability Vector:***
-* For predicting the ability vector of a given year, we want some way to adjust last year's player's ability vectors to make it a predicted one for this year.
+* For predicting the ability vector of a given year, we want some way to adjust last year's player's ability vectors for the current year.
 As a motivation, we used the following article:

 NBA Players Peak age Distributions: https://www.linkedin.com/pulse/analysing-predicting-peak-age-nba-players-data-science-marcus-chua/